 At the University of Salford our team of counsellor’s work on a short term basis to address a range of issues commonly experienced by students, whether related to their mental health, personal life or academic difficulties.
 This is achieved by giving you the chance to talk openly in a confidential setting with an experienced professional, which can help you to gain clarity and develop a deeper understanding of yourself.
 As a result you may be able to identify behavioural changes and coping skills which can help to overcome any difficulties you are experiencing.

-The first step is to complete the Online Wellbeing Form and book in with a Wellbeing Advisor who will carry out an assessment and determine how we are best able to support you.
+The first step is to complete the Online Wellbeing Form after which a Wellbeing Advisor will call you for an initial phone assessment and determine how we are best able to support you.
 If it felt that counselling is an appropriate intervention then you will be placed on the counselling waiting list.